CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

    ![](images/firewall13.png "search gateway")

-1. Navigate back to WorkerVM, and run the `curl` command again:
+1. Navigate back to JumpVM, and run the `curl` command again:

     `curl -A "HaxerMen" <your web server address>`